 The Fintech sector attracts billions of dollars in VC investment.
 Each week, new startups take over markets that used to be controlled by banks and insurance companies.
-What will come out of the revolution?
-Who will win?
-How will it shape the future of financial services?
-Read our take on Fintech vs. Banks.

 Just how hot is Fintech?
 It’s scorching.
 The total capital invested in Fintech startups rose from $1.8bn in 2010 to $22.3bn in 2015.
 This year should be even better as the first quarter brought another $5.3bn, a 67% increase year-over-year.
 The market is becoming more mature now, as the investment is shifting to the later stages of startup development and more VC leaves via acquisitions and IPOs.
 The trend makes cities like New York and especially London extremely important on the world's startup map.